WordPress/gutenberg/packages/block-editor/src/components/block-card/README.md

 #### blockType

-The type of the block that is being displayed in the card.
+The type of the block that is being displayed in

 Type: `Object`